If your application for a school place is unsuccessful, you can appeal to an independent Appeal Panel

 What happens next?

-As soon as possible, you will be informed of the date, time and place at which the appeal panel will meet.
+Your appeal will be acknowledged by the school/their independent appeal service.
+As soon as possible, you'll be informed of the date, time and place at which the appeal panel will meet.
 The panel consists of three people who are not connected to the authority or school concerned.

 You are encouraged to attend and speak at the panel hearing if you wish.
 You may bring a friend to help you put your points to the panel.

 The appeal panel will pay particular attention to parental circumstances which support your application for the particular school, together with the Authority's reason for refusal.
-The appeals panel is not bound by the admission authority's published criteria and has the power to exceed the school's published admission number.
+The appeals panel is not bound by the admission authority's published criteria.
+It has the power to exceed the school's published admission number.
 The panel's decision is binding on the LA, the school and the parents.

 Is there anything I can do if the appeal is dismissed?

 When an appeal is dismissed, you cannot appeal against the decision of the panel.
-However, if you have a complaint about the way in which your appeal has been handled, and you feel you have suffered injustice as a result of maladministration, you can complain to the commission for Local Administration known as the Ombudsman.
+However, if you have a complaint about the way in which your appeal has been handled, and you feel you have suffered injustice as a result of maladministration, you can complain to the Local Government Ombudsman / Secretary of State.

 Can I appeal more than once?

-The local authority will not consider a second or subsequent appeal for a community school in the same academic year unless you can prove that there has been a significant change in your circumstances.
-The final decision as to whether this change warrants a fresh appeal will be made by the council's head of law and administration.
+Schools do not normally consider a second or subsequent appeal in the same academic year unless you can prove that there has been a significant change in your circumstances.
 Such a change could include:

 - Where a sibling link has been created at the preferred school that was not there at the time of the original appeal